UniprJRC/FSDApapers/Simpleselect/README.md

 # MATLAB Code

-The code which generates all the figures can be found [here](https://github.com/UniprJRC/FSDApapers/tree/main/Simpleselect).
+The code which generates all the figures can be found [here](Simpleselect/ArticleReplicabilityCodes).
+The description of the files needed to replicate the code is in the [_README.txt] (https://github.com/UniprJRC/FSDApapers/blob/main/Simpleselect/ArticleReplicabilityCodes/_README.txt)